 This is a list of the best Shakespeare scenes.
 This page is separated into three sections: male/female, male/male and female/female Shakespeare scenes.
 Click on a scene box to find out more information about that scene.
-Some include the full text, punctuated by Stage Milk and others include information about the scene.
+Some include the full text, punctuated by Stage Milk, and others include information about the scene.
 These are what we consider to be Shakespeare’s finest scenes and so they are all great.
-They are fantastic for performance or reading.
-We have marked the comedy scenes, but remember Shakespeare has comedy and lightness throughout even his most serious scenes.
+They are fantastic for performance, or simply reading.
+We have marked the comedy scenes, but remember Shakespeare has comedy and lightness throughout even his most dramatic scenes.
+Enjoy…

 Click boxes for more information on scenes.